The easiest way to have power camping or van living is to use a power station with a solar panel.

 We used our solar power to keep the freezer, refrigerator and lights on.

-These power stations are easy to use because they complete.
+These power stations are easy to use because they are complete.

-by that I mean, you don’t need a solar panel control, battery,
+By that I mean, you don’t need a solar panel controller, battery or

-It’s all built in.
-That makes is a better choice for most people.
+It’s all built into the system.
+That makes it a better choice for most people.

 You don’t need to study how to be a solar tech to use a power station.